At least 18 migrant children under age 2 separated from parents, House report finds

 Breaking News Emails

-At least 18 infants and toddlers under two years old were separated from their parents at the border, according to a report on the Trump administration's "zero tolerance" policy released on Friday by the House Oversight Committee.
+At least 18 infants and toddlers under two years old were separated from their parents at the border since late 2017 and had not been reunited with family as of June last year, according to a report on the Trump administration's "zero tolerance" policy released Friday by the House Oversight Committee.

 "The Trump Administration's child separations were more harmful, traumatic, and chaotic than previously known," the report said.